Barwaha: Culture

 Rangpanchami is celebrated five days after Dulendi or Holi, and has much bigger importance in Barwaha than main Holi festival itself. and is celebrated by people in their own distinct style.
 Here, it is celebrated like Dulendi, but natural colors with or without water are thrown out in the air or poured on others for the whole day by youngsters all over the city.
 On the event of the festival, the local municipal corporation sprinkles color mixed water on the main streets of Barwaha.
 Earlier Fire Brigade vehicles were used for this purpose.
 This stylized Rangpanchami celebration in Barwaha holds back its roots in the Holkar Reign and continues to be celebrated with the same vigor till date.

-Business

-Calcium factories played a huge role in business of Barwaha in old times.

-Cotton ginning factories are also in city which are very important for economic development of Barwaha region.

-There are about 310 villages in Barwaha Tehsil/Block, which is making the city a biggest market of Barwaha, Sanawad, Maheshwar, Mandleshwar and Omkareshwar region.

-The city has 4 industrial areas: